Create a Solana Liquidity Pool on Raydium

 Legacy AMM v4: Requires an OpenBook (order book) market ID.
 Use when you need the legacy Raydium AMM v4 setup for compatibility or existing integrations.

 CLMM (Concentrated Liquidity): Lets LPs concentrate liquidity in a price range for higher capital efficiency and fee capture.
-You set an optional initial price; great for more advanced launches and when you want concentrated liquidity from day one.
+You set an optional initial price; great for more advanced useful for more advanced liquidity strategies when you understand price ranges and active position management.

 Best practice: Test on Devnet first.
 For most new tokens, Standard AMM or CLMM are the common choices; use Legacy only if you have an existing OpenBook market.